 #2 Respect your recipients

-When a new consumer says "yes please" to receiving SMS from your business, it's a sign of trust and genuine interest.
+When a new consumer says "yes please" to receiving SMS and RCS from your company, it's a sign of trust and genuine interest.
 You need to honour that trust by only sending messages that are actually relevant and interesting to your recipient.

-You have to remember that SMS is a far more personalised channel than most others.
-That's why it works so well - but it also means it's important not to send too many or "meaningless" text messages.
-This can end up frustrating the recipient rather than generating interest and eventually result in an unsubscribe from your SMS list.
+Keep in mind that direct-to-mobile messages are sent to a much more personalised channel than most others.
+That's why it works so well - but it also means it's important not to send too many or "meaningless" messages.
+This can end up frustrating the recipient rather than piquing their interest and eventually result in an unsubscribe from your mobile list.

 As a rule of thumb, you shouldn't send messages before 8am or after 9pm (in your recipient's time zone) unless they are very important.
 For example, Black Friday can be the exception to the rule, but do it wisely.